Tellusant/docs/index.md

 The purpose is to:

-- have document longevity beyond what social media offer
+- Have document longevity beyond what social media offer
-- allow for fast search engine / AI crawling and indexing
+- Allow for fast search engine / AI crawling and indexing
-- have open access and bypass gated sites like LinkedIn and Medium
+- Create open access and bypass gated sites like LinkedIn and Medium

 It will include Tellusant Quick Reads, reports, white papers, and press releases; Figshare intellectual contributions such as doctoral dissertation, journal articles, and papers, our LinkedIn posts, articles, and newsletters; and more.